Are Your Blogs Part of Coffee Talk?

 Write in a Conversational Style

 Blogs are more relatable when using common language and simpler sentences.
 A conversational writing style breaks most of Mrs. Miller's freshman Composition class rules (but not all).
 Sentences may begin with pronouns and end with verbs.
 Sometimes there are fragmented sentences infused to display a thought.
 Sentences may even begin with "and," "but," and "yet."
 For example, this blog by our client Arête Purpose Consulting violates most rules of Strunk and White's "Elements of Style" to make important points to high school seniors: Here's Your Graduation Gift: Some Advice.

 Write For Your Customers, Not Your Peers

 Blogs are not white papers or peer reviews.
 Blogs should be aimed at your target audience, not your colleagues.
 Because your blog should not exceed 500 words, avoid taking deep dives into your content.
 Your blog should share a cookie or two - with hopes that potential customers call you to purchase a dozen.
 Your customers are not necessarily familiar with all of your industry terminology.
 Don't insult their intelligence.
 You can link your lingo to definitions in Wikipedia or online terminology resources.
-For example, our client Academy Animal Hospital used laymen's terms to explain a rather complicated condition: Understanding Disc Disease in Dogs.
+At Clever Dogs Media, we produce blogs that provide solutions for clients - and avoid lots of marketing jargon.
+For example: Does Your Tagline Percolate With Customers?

 You want your blogs to generate traffic to your website and leads to your business.
 And what better way to get there than someone sipping their favorite blend and saying: "I read the most interesting blog..."